Strasburgeria

-Strasburgeria robusta is an evergreen tree with large toothed leaves and large but rather inconspicuous, single, pendulant flowers in a gloomy colorscheme of yellowish with brown markings, with about ten sepals, five petals, ten stamens, a very distinct circular nectar gland with radiating spikes and rather large globular fruits with a long persistent style, with a scent reminiscent of apples, which is endemic to New Caledonia.
+Strasburgeria robusta is an evergreen tree with large toothed leaves and large but rather inconspicuous, single, pendulant flowers in a gloomy color scheme of yellowish with brown markings, with about ten sepals, five petals, ten stamens, a very distinct circular nectar gland with radiating spikes and rather large globular fruits with a long persistent style, with a scent reminiscent of apples, which is endemic to New Caledonia.
 It is the only recognized species of the genus Strasburgeria.

 Description

 Strasburgeria robusta is an icosaploid with five hundred chromosomes, in twenty sets of twenty five (20n = 500).
 This massive polyploidy in S. robusta may have enabled the adaptations that let it survive on the ultramafic substrates found in the montane forest of New Caledonia.

 Stems and leaves

 The wood of Strasburgeria does not have growth rings.
 Wood vessels are mostly isolated but sometimes occur in pairs or with three together.
 The ending of the vessel is very oblique (almost vertical), with twenty to thirty five bars (a state called scalariform).
 The leaves are simple, hairless, have a short leaf stem, a long inverted egg-shape, and are arranged alternately around the stem.
 Stipules grow between the base of the leaf stem and the stem, a rather rare character.
 Leaf stems have narrow wings on each side, which is a continuation of the leaf blades.
 Blades are about 12 cm long and 4–5 cm wide, leathery with a rounded tip, have a foot that gradually narrows into the wings of the leaf stem, and have widely spaced teeth along the margins, particularly in the distal half.
 These teeth are clear to see in leaves on young shoots but become very subtle on leaves on older growth.
 The tip of the teeth is opaque.
 The stomata are restricted to the underside (or abaxial surface), and are of the anomocytic type.